vdhamer/Photo-Club-Hub/.github/README.md

 ### The Data Model

-Here are the 3 central concepts (aka tables or struct types).
+Here are the three central concepts (aka tables or struct types).
 The number of tables will increase in the future.
-Note that, in relational database jargon, the tables are deliberately kept fully "normalized", implying minimal data redundancy.
+Note that the tables are fully "normalized" (in the relational database sense), meaning that redundancy in the stored data has been minimized.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)